| Title: | Linear Fixed/Mixed Effects Models for Diallel Crosses |

 Onofri, A., Terzaroli, N. & Russi, L. Linear models for diallel crosses: a review with R functions.
 Theor Appl Genet (2020). https://doi.org/10.1007/s00122-020-03716-8

-These functions are used internally by the package.
+These functions are used internally by the package, but they can also called from the outside, to fit specific needs

 Xa |